Screenly/cli/README.md

 Plain-text `~/.screenly` files from older versions are migrated to the profile format automatically on first write.

+If `~/.screenly` becomes malformed (for example from a hand-edit), the CLI reports the problem and leaves the file untouched rather than discarding credentials.
+Fix the file's YAML, or delete it and run `screenly login` to start fresh.

 ## Output Formats

 All list and get commands support three output formats via the global `--output` (`-o`) flag: